isl-org/OpenBot/open-code/src/components/blockly/README.md

   Let's have some examples:

-    - Playsound Speed: Helps you to regulate the sound speed as slow, medium and fast.
+    - Playsound Speed: Helps you to play the sound as slow, medium and fast.
-    - Playsound Mode: Helps you to select the sound from any mode you want.
+    - Playsound Mode: Helps you to play the sound from any mode you want.

 - ### Sensors:

-  Sensors are the blocks which are going to measure the different readings.
+  Sensors are the blocks which are going to return different readings for OpenBot condition and environment status .
 <br>
 <br>
   <img src="../../../../docs/images/playground_sensors-block.png" height="50%" width="50%"/>